 Common shares are classified as equity.
 Incremental costs directly attributable to the issuance of common shares are recognized as a deduction from equity.

-3. New accounting standards, interpretations and amendments
+3. New accounting standards, interpretations, and amendments

-New accounting standards, interpretations and amendments issued not yet applied
+The Company has adopted the following new accounting standards, interpretations and amendments issued.